-Eligibility rules differ from state to state, but there are a few guidelines that are true in most states.
+Eligibility rules differ from state to state, but a few guidelines apply in most states.
 One is that you must need a level of care similar to what you’d receive in a nursing facility.

-For most people, that means round-the-clock access to medical services, plus personal care services like help with dressing, bathing, and going to the bathroom.
+For most people, that means around-the-clock access to medical services, plus personal care services like help with dressing, bathing, and going to the bathroom.

 What counts as a nursing home-level of care is different in every state.
 Contact your state’s Medicaid office to see if you or someone in your care is eligible.

 Because HCBS waivers are not an entitlement, states are allowed to limit the number of people who can receive care through the program.
-That means you may be placed on a waiting list if your state has reached its cap on eligible participants.
+That means you may be placed on a waiting list if your state has reached its maximum number of eligible participants.

 To apply for services through an HCBS waiver, you’ll need to contact your state’s Medicaid office to find out about the eligibility requirements.

-You can look up contact information for your state Medicaid office by using the search tool on the right sight of this page.
+You can look up contact information for your state Medicaid office by using the search tool on the right side of this page.